 CCA didn’t have a lot to do with advocating for Bloede dam removal on the Patapsco - American Rivers is taking a lot of credit.
 However, it has made the lower Patapsco free flowing.

-Seneca Creek - working with Seneca Creek State Park to clear this nearby family-friendly stream of logs - a job that needs monitoring as well as muscle.
+Seneca Creek - work with Seneca Creek State Park to clear this nearby family-friendly stream of logs - a job that needs monitoring as well as muscle.

-Supporting Seneca Creek State park at Black Rock Mill - parking issues
+Also, support the State Park at Black Rock Mill on parking restrictions.

 Harper's Ferry, WV Area